Grogs/scala-course-semester1/README.md

 Recap
 -----

-In lesson 3 we built a listings page and started using AJAX/PJAX to make it dynamic
+In lesson 3 we built a listings page and started looking at how to enhance it with AJAX.

-Lesson 3
+Lesson 4
 --------

-Start by switching to the lesson4 branch: `git fetch --all && git checkout lesson3`
+Start by switching to the lesson4 branch: `git fetch --all && git checkout lesson4`

 Let's continue building out our listings page.
 We can:

-* Fix any bugs with our event listeners.
+* Using the event listeners from last week, we want to use AJAX to relo.
 * Introduce Autocomplete
 * Use pushState to make it real PJAX
 * Start using Autowire to expose our backend service